- 1 THE NEED FOR NDT

 - Magnetic particle.

-Magnetic Particle Test
+Magnetic Particle Test in NDT

 MP inspection test is the most common use test non destructive testing methods for forgings.
 It utilizes magnetism to attract and hold very fine magnetic particles right on the part itself.
 If a defect present, it interrupts the magnetic field and is clearly shown by the pattern made by the particles.